The Aesthetics of Vinyl Roofing Membranes

 What makes vinyl the aesthetic roofing solution?

 - Customizable color– Vinyl membranes are typically available in white, beige, or gray.
-However, adding pigments to vinyl resin during formulation can create membranes in a wide spectrum of hues, allowing designers to match or accent a building’s palette.
+However, adding pigments to vinyl resin during formulation can create membranes in a wide spectrum of hues, allowing designers to match or accent the roofing membrane to enhance a building’s aesthetic properties.
 Specific Pantone Matching System (PMS) colors or paint chips are easy to duplicate.
-The pigmentation can even cause the vinyl membrane to take on the appearance of a more costly material, such as standing seam metal.
+The pigmentation can even cause the vinyl roofing membranes to take on the appearance of a more costly material, such as standing seam metal.

 - Accommodates complex shapes and curvatures – Complex roof lines and curvatures or multiple roof penetrations all can be accommodated by vinyl’s inherent flexibility and strength.
 It is easy to form long-lasting tight seals around these details and penetrations, and the effect can be aesthetically very impressive.